zkoevaari/rust-joe-syntax/README.md

 technical restrictions:

 - Does not mark deprecated range operators as bad
-- Does not enforce the 6 hex digit limitation in unicode escapes
+- Does not enforce the 6 hex digit limitation in Unicode escapes
 - In raw strings, when using 5 or more starting hashmarks, the number of closing hashmarks is not enforced (terminates at 5, but highlights all)
 - Does not recognize those exceptional keywords, that cannot be used even as